16 Things You Should Not Do When Cutting Down a Tree

 Don’t Forget to Recheck Chain Tension

 Before starting, check the chain tension.
 Recheck it after every hour or so of use, and adjust it if necessary.
 New chains stretch and need to be checked after 20 minutes of use.
 Loose chains can fly off the bar, causing serious injury.
 A loose chain also damages the drivers BAR on the chain and prevents them from fitting back into the bar groove.
-Check out our chain saw reviews.

 Don’t Cut in the Kickback Zone